 Also associated with the Department of History is the Institute for Medieval Studies, which coordinates an interdisciplinary academic program and offers outreach to high schools as well as an annual public lecture series each spring.
-The International Studies Institute which represents the Asian, European, and Russian Studies Programs, utilizes History Faculty and curriculum for its academic program and holds an annual public lecture series organized around significant global topics each autumn.
-Finally, the organization Western Writers of America has its home in the department and publishes Roundup Magazine.
+The International Studies Institute which represents the Asian, European, and Russian Studies Programs, utilizes history faculty and curriculum for its academic program and holds an annual public lecture series organized around significant global topics each autumn.

-Strong teaching, however, is always at the heart of the department's work.
+Strong teaching is at the heart of the department's work.
 It is a point of pride that tenure-track professors teach almost all the undergraduates in our department.
 From 2004 to 2007, the UNM History Department also participated in the Carnegie Initiative on the Doctorate, a national program designed to strengthen the design and administration of doctoral programs across the country.
 In 2008-2011, the History Department collaborated with New Mexico public school districts in support of the Rio Grande Valley Teaching American History Grant, a US Department of Education grant that helps public school teachers obtain their Masters in History.
-Students at all levels find our faculty members open, friendly, and accessible, dedicated to preparing students for professional and intellectual pursuits, and eager to share knowledge both in class and in informal situations.
+Students at all levels find our faculty members open, friendly, and accessible, dedicated to preparing students for professional and intellectual pursuits and eager to share knowledge.